Bat: Classification

 Bats are placental mammals.
-After rodents, they are the largest order, making up about 20% of mammal species.
+After rodents, they are the largest order, making up about 20% of known mammal species.
 In 1758, Carl Linnaeus classified the seven bat species he knew of in the genus Vespertilio in the order Primates.
 Around twenty years later, the German naturalist Johann Friedrich Blumenbach gave them their own order, Chiroptera.
-Since then, the number of described species has risen to over 1,400, traditionally classified as two suborders: Megachiroptera (megabats), and Microchiroptera (microbats/echolocating bats).
+Since then, the number of described species has risen to over 1,500, traditionally classified as two suborders: Megachiroptera (megabats), and Microchiroptera (microbats/echolocating bats).
 Not all megabats are larger than microbats.
 Several characteristics distinguish the two groups.
 Microbats use echolocation for navigation and finding prey, but megabats apart from those in the genus Rousettus do not.
 Accordingly, megabats have a well-developed eyesight.
-Megabats have a claw on the second finger of the forelimb.
-The external ears of microbats do not close to form a ring; the edges are separated from each other at the base of the ear.
-Megabats eat fruit, nectar, or pollen, while most microbats eat insects; others feed on fruit, nectar, pollen, fish, frogs, small mammals, or blood.
+Megabats have a claw on the second finger of the forelimb, external ears close to form a ring and lack of a tail.
+They only feed on plant material like fruit and nectar.

-Below is a table chart following the bat classification of families recognized by various authors of the ninth volume of Handbook of the Mammals of the World published in 2019:
+Below is a table chart following the bat classification of families recognised by various authors of the ninth volume of Handbook of the Mammals of the World published in 2019:

 Anatomy and physiology

 Skull and dentition

 The head and teeth shape of bats can vary by species.
-In general, megabats have longer snouts, larger eye sockets and smaller ears, giving them a more dog-like appearance, which is the source of their nickname of "flying foxes".
-Among microbats, longer snouts are associated with nectar-feeding. while vampire bats have reduced snouts to accommodate large incisors and canines.

-Small insect-eating bats can have as many as 38 teeth, while vampire bats have only 20.
-Bats that feed on hard-shelled insects have fewer but larger teeth with longer canines and more robust lower jaws than species that prey on softer bodied insects.
+In general, megabats have a fox-like appearance with long snouts and ears, hence their nickname of "flying foxes".
+Among microbats, longer snouts are associated with nectar-feeding, while vampire bats have reduced snouts.
+The number of teeth in bats can vary between 38 teeth in small, insect-eating species, and as low as 20 in vampire bats.
+A diet of hard-shelled insects requires fewer but larger teeth along with longer canines and more robust lower jaws.
 In nectar-feeding bats, the canines are long while the cheek-teeth are reduced.
-In fruit-eating bats, the cusps of the cheek teeth are adapted for crushing.
+In fruit-eating micro-bats, the cusps of the cheek teeth are adapted for crushing.
 The upper incisors of vampire bats lack enamel, which keeps them razor-sharp.
 The bite force of small bats is generated through mechanical advantage, allowing them to bite through the hardened armour of insects or the skin of fruit.